Q. What's the terrain like between Hobart and Devonport?

 and particularly the difference between the A5 and the main highway via Oatlands etc. The A5 looks a bit shorter, but there seem to be few if any towns that way.
 Are there shops etc that way?

 A. Firstly, the A5 versus Highway 1, the Midlands Highway.
 The A5 is the shortest route to Devonport.
 It has less traffic and is relatively quiet, but does have more ascents.

 If you have time and energy to burn you could go from Deloraine on B12 to Mole Creek then C138 via Paradise and Sheffield, or C138 with much more climbing via Cethana and Gowrie Park to Sheffield, and then down a choice of back roads to Devonport.
 Great views of the Great Western Tiers, then further on Mount Roland can be spectacular.

 The A5 is higher altitude by Tasmanian standards and so more exposed to the weather, or to bad weather.
 April is Autumn so could be mild and quiet, could be first overnight frosts, or it could get some bad weather with wind, rain or even sleet.
 The B51 to Poatina is also relatively high and exposed in places.
 If you are feeling strong and travelling well you can easily do the 110km from Bothwell to Poatina or on to Cressy in one day.

 Alternatively, if you want to camp out then the A5 or B51 offer far more opportunities than Highway 1.

 Highway 1 or the Midlands Highway is the main road between the south and north and can have plenty of fast moving traffic.
 The highest point on the Midlands Highway is about 400 or 500m above sea level.
-Plenty of towns and shops up to Kempton, then a pub at Melton Mowbray, plenty at Oatlands, Ross and Campbell Town.
+Plenty of towns and shops up to Kempton, then nothing till Oatlands, Ross and Campbell Town.
 Once you are past St Peters Pass north of Oatlands the road becomes very straight and level and relatively monotonous riding through farming country.